Est. March 31, 2000 37,565 Previous Hits March 31, 2003

 So, what has this site meant to me?
 A resident of Planet Snellville, one of the static moons of Atlanta, I came onboard the LHS Traveller II about a year ago (Captain's Log, April 8, 2002).
 Before the happy day that I discovered this site, I can't think of anyone from the class of 1964 that I was still actively in touch with.
 (I had some intermittent contact with Dr. John Drummond and Sherman Banks, '65).
 We had missed the reunion of 2000 because we moved and dropped off the database.
 We were lost.
 But then we were found.
 Over the next few months, many friendships were renewed through emails, phone calls, and the Huntsville mini-reunion in July.
 I hope my contributions have made clear how happy I am to be in this grand company again.

 One more thing: go back into our archives and read that first dynamite article, Tommy's recounting of Halloween 1963.
 What a fine, vivid piece of writing!
-What a way to kick things off, eh?
+What a way to kick things off, eh? _____________________________________

-by Barbara Wilkerson Donnelly
+A Birthday Gift by Barbara Wilkerson Donnelly Class of '64

 In honor of the site's third birthday on March 31, I'd like to tell all of you that I consider the Traveller on-line a gift to me every week!

 I cannot begin to tell you how much it has enriched my life.
 I've enjoyed reading about all of you and what you've been up to through the years, as well as the personal correspondence with many of my old friends and a lot of new ones!
-It's amazing that so many of
+It's amazing that so many of us still keep in close touch after so many years apart.
+The Traveller has been an instigating factor in many cases.

-course each week.
+I know Tommy doesn't want any praise for his wonderful editing job -- but too bad!
+I think this is one of the best sites I've seen anywhere, with outstanding participation.
+Something like this doesn't just happen -- it needs a captain at the wheel to keep us on course each week.
 Tommy always has an idea for a story when I need one, and he always manages to pull it all together week after week -- which is no small feat.
 We even have weekly on-line staff meetings!!
-I've enjoyed working with all the staff and reading their
+I've enjoyed working with all the staff and reading their outstanding articles.

 The site is full of SPIRIT -- the spirit of the LHS Classes of '64, '65, and '66 and the other class members who often check in with us.
 My thanks to Tommy, the rest of the staff and to all of you for the contributions which make it the best on-line site anywhere.
 Happy Birthday, Traveller!

-And, Mrs. Parks, if you're reading this, thanks for teaching us about the newspaper business forty- something years ago.
+And, Mrs. Parks, if you're reading this, thanks for teaching us about the newspaper business forty- something years ago. ___________________________________

-Mullins Resturant Highlighted in New Southern Living Magazinne
+Mullins Resturant Highlighted in New Southern Living Magazinne by Tommy Towery Class of '64

 The April 2003 issue of Southern Living, the icon of all that is beautiful and good about the South, has a section on a Weekend Getaway in Huntsville.